7 Steps to CSP Certification

 7.)
 Pay an annual renewal fee and meet Recertification requirements

-After completing all of the requirements, BCSP will award candidates who pass the Safety Fundamentals exam the temporary Associate Safety Professional (ASP) designation.
+After completing all of the requirements, BCSP will award candidates who pass the ASP exam the temporary Associate Safety Professional (ASP) designation.
 The interim ASP designation is awarded on an annual basis and those holding this designation must pay an annual fee in order to retain the use.
-An annual fee also applies to those who pass the Comprehensive Practice exam and earn the CSP credential.
+An annual fee also applies to those who pass the CSP exam and earn the CSP credential.

 CSPs must remain up-to-date with changes in professional practice by compiling 25 Recertification points every five years.